National Republican Army (Russia): Ponomarev representations

 Ponomarev granted an English-language interview discussing the NRA to Jason Jay Smart of the Kyiv Post.
 There, Ponomarev acknowledged his support of the group while disavowing membership or direct foreknowledge.

 Ponomarev's account describes the NRA as being a "network" rather than an organization, which consists of clandestine cells that are compartmentalized and autonomous.
 He describes the group as having "a slight left-leaning orientation", and that it "embraces social justice, gets rid of oligarchs, and moves away from the new-liberalism approaches of Yeltsin and Putin."

 In a pointed question, Smart asks whether the NRA could be a mere cover for Federal Security Service, with Ponomarev replying:I would say watch the actions of the NRA: burning down military recruitment and draft offices, and openly calling for lone wolves to attack the state.
 The FSB would never call for lone wolf attacks – as those cannot be controlled.
 Moreover, it is worth noting that the Russian state press has totally ignored the NRA's announcement – a sign that the Russian FSB knows that this is something new, which they do not understand, nor control, and are hence clearly worried about it.
-In online magazine Spektr (Спектр) Ponomarev agreed with his interviewer Lev Kadik's characterization of his own role vis-a-vis the NRA as similar to the role of Gerry Adams and Sinn Féin vis-a-vis the Provisional Irish Republican Army (IRA), and claimed that his role is limited to providing publicity, helping fugitives, and providing technical assistance; he denied providing weapons.
-In addition, Ponomarev offered parallels to the relationship of African National Congress and its armed wing UMkhonto we Sizwe.
+In online magazine Spektr (Спектр) Ponomarev agreed with his interviewer Lev Kadik's characterization of his own role vis-à-vis the NRA as similar to the role of Gerry Adams and Sinn Féin vis-à-vis the Provisional Irish Republican Army (IRA), and claimed that his role is limited to providing publicity, helping fugitives, and providing technical assistance; he denied providing weapons.
+In addition, Ponomarev offered parallels to the relationship of African National Congress and its armed wing uMkhonto we Sizwe.